mvolkmann/blog/src/swift-ui.md

 - `locale: Locale`

-  This holds the current locale and can be used for internationalization.
+  This holds the current locale which can be used for internationalization.

 - `editMode: EditMode`